Umbraco Heartcore

 Features

-The GraphQL Playground's built-in documentation can be found on the right side, under the "Docs" tab.
+The GraphQL Playground's build-in documentation and schema browser can be found on the left toolbar

-The Schema menu explains the relationships between specific objects and properties in your solution, and will be updated automatically as you make changes to the project's schema meaning Document Types, Data Types, Document Type Compositions and Document Type Elements.
+This will be updated automatically as you change the project's schema meaning Document Types, Data Types, Document Type Compositions, and Document Type Elements.

 Running GraphQL queries